ArthurDotSaito/arthursaito.com/notes/all-the-small-things.md

 ---
 title: 'All the small things'
-description: 'Here we are in the end of 2023.
+description: 'No.It's not Blink-182.
+Here we are in the end of 2023.
 Have you done your year-end retrospective?'
 slug: '2023-small-things'
 date: '2022-11-22'
 ---

 We've reached that time of the year when I start to think, "Wow, the year is ending," and many people begin to plan their objectives and achievements for the next year.
 Although I'm uncertain about what I want to do in the upcoming year, it might be insightful to list some events or experiences that occurred this year, which have brought me to my current position.
-One of the many reasons that drove me to build this website is to 'put things on paper (or on a screen, in this case)', primarily because it helps me to sort out my thoughts
+One of the many reasons that drove me to build this website is to 'put things on paper (or on a screen, in this case)', primarily because it helps me to sort out my thoughts.

+## Personal

+I don't have precise statistics, as I'm not one to meticulously track every habit or achievement throughout the week.
+However, in a broader sense, here's where I stand so far this year:

+- Books: I've read 13 books this year, many of which are technical, like 'Refactoring' by Martin Fowler.
+- Travels: I've traveled to three different countries this year: Ecuador, the USA, and Argentina.
+I visited 27 new cities, with the trip to Gramado being a highlight.
+- Sports or Gym: I always enjoy being active.
+I'm quite proud of my 177 check-ins at Gympass just this year and the time spent playing basketball games.